-When used properly, medicines (including prescription, over-the-counter and complementary medicines) help keep us well.
-However, approximately 230,000 Australians are admitted to hospital every year because of problems associated with the use of medicines, including side effects and other reactions.
+When used correctly, medicines (including prescription, over-the-counter and ) help keep us well.
+However, approximately 250,000 Australians are admitted to hospital every year because of problems associated with the use of medicines, including side effects and other reactions.
 It is important to make sure you take your medicines correctly.

 Causes of side effects from medicines

-Some of the common causes of side effects from medicines include:
+Some of the causes of side effects from medicines include:

-- failing to take the dose correctly – for example, at the right time of day or with food or drinks
+- not taking the dose correctly - for example, at the right time of day or with food or water

-- combining the medicine with alcohol or certain foods – for example, some older types of antidepressants can cause life-threatening side effects when combined with cheeses and a range of other foods (and alcoholic drinks)
+- - for example, some older types of antidepressants can cause life-threatening side effects when combined with certain types of cheese and a range of other foods (and alcoholic drinks)

-- taking medicines stored at home but no longer prescribed
+- taking medicines stored at home but no longer required

 - taking medicines prescribed for someone else.